 A domestic ground source heat pump is a fairly big piece of equipment, much of it underground, and therefore requires some extensive work to have it installed.
 The main issue is determining whether your garden is suitable for the ground loop system to be installed.

-The ground loop is typically placed in trenches roughly two metres in depth, but in smaller gardens the loop can also be dug vertically to a depth of 100m.
+The ground loop is typically placed in trenches roughly two metres in depth, but in smaller gardens the borehole can be dug vertically to a depth of 75-200 metres.

 Therefore, the garden has to be suitable for digging and have easy access for sizeable digging machinery.
 The good news is that once the system is installed, it needs very little maintenance, and isn't reliant on a steady external heating fuel supply or deliveries — such as the case with some different types of boilers.